 Pull-ups are a fun and useful bodyweight movement.

-We'll start with more accessible variations and move towards the full technique.
+Below, I'll share my tips and progressions.
+We'll start with more accessible variations and build up towards the full thing.

-Horizontal rows: I'm demonstrating these seated, with a light band.
+Start with some horizontal rows: I'm demonstrating these seated, with a light band.
 You can also attach bands to something else.
-Or do these standing.
+Or do them standing.

 - Maintain an upright spine

 - Exhale as you pull in towards you